If your Knotless braids are old and you’re wondering how to refresh them and make them look new again, this is for you.

 As always, for a detailed visual, refer to the video below.

 The second method is pretty simple and involves getting a refresh from your stylist.

 Your stylist will typically undo either the front and/or back of your head and braid a new set of Knotless braids.

-They will then use mousse to give your braids a shine and edge control to lay your edges.
+They will then dip your braids in hot water, use mousse to give your braids a shine and edge control to lay your edges.

 The price will vary depending on your stylist.

 How to refresh Knotless braids (Method 3)

 The third method of freshening Knotless braids is pretty genius.